US business magazine Fortune says it will hold half of the proceeds from the recent sale of its non-fungible tokens (NFT) in crypto.

 “Fortune and pplpleasr brought in 429 ETH, or more than $1.3 million, in proceeds.
-We plan to donate half that sum to nonprofit organizations (stay tuned for more on that) and equally split the remainder.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We plan to donate half that sum to nonprofit organizations (stay tuned for more on that) and equally split the remainder.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.